 Initial Sample Reviews by SME Team.
 The use of Subject Matter Experts (SMEs) is a critical new part of predictive coding review.
 The samples are both random and judgmental.
-Judgmental samples use all of the various pre-predictive coding search methods discussed in Hybrid Multimodal page of CAR, including including parametric Boolean keyword searches, similarity searches, and concept searches, and even strategic linear reviews of select custodians and date ranges.
-The random samples broaden the search and also provide a baseline of calculation of prevalence for quality control purposes.
-The review by SMs provides the first machine training event for input for the predictive coding software.
+Judgmental samples use all of the various pre-predictive coding search methods discussed in Hybrid Multimodal page of CAR, including parametric Boolean keyword searches, similarity searches, and concept searches, and even strategic linear reviews of select custodians and date ranges.
+The random samples broaden the search and also make possible various types of random sample based statistical analysis.
+For instance, the random sample can provide a baseline of calculation of the prevalence of relevant documents in the corpus for quality control purposes.
+The review by SMEs of random and judgmental samples provide the first machine training input for the predictive coding software.
 The first round of machine training is also sometimes called the initial Seed Set Build.

 Three-Cylinder Training Set Reviews.
 The next step continues the machine training in an iterative process.
 In an active learning type of predictive coding the machine selects documents for you that it would like input on.
 Typically that is a selection of documents whose classification it is unsure of.
 That is known as one of the three cylinders of a predictive coding search engine.
 See Losey, Three-Cylinder Multimodal Approach To Predictive Coding.
 The other two are random sampling, to keep the search open, and judgmental sampling, just as in the initial round of training.